porrey/HERE.com/README.md

 	Commands:
   		generate  Generates GPS pings from a specified origin point to a destination point.

 For specific command help, type `HERE.GpsSimulator -h [command]`.
-For example, `1 gives the output shown below.
+For example, `-h generate` gives the output shown below.

 	generate
 	  Generates GPS pings from a speified origin point to a destination point.